maddadder/adventurebot/README.md

 1. Put in slot1 with slotSetting:true, AzureFunctionsJobHost__extensions__durableTask__hubName:slot1

+1. Assign a system identity, and copy the identity.
+In your key vault, create an access policy with Secret permissions: List and Get, paste in the identity on the next screen.

 1. Create a new storage account.
 Use this storage account for your deployment.
 Copy/Paste in the Access Key's Connection String in slot1.
 This will automatically create the file shares on your new storage account.

 1. Copy/Paste in the Publish Profile into Github Actions.
 To configure secrets.ADVENTUREBOT_SLOT1 and PLAYADVENTUREBOT_SLOT1: Navigate to Github repo, Settings, Secrets and Variables, Actions, New Repository Secret.
 Type in ADVENTUREBOT_SLOT1 and paste in the publish settings found in Azure Function/Deployment Slot/Get Publish Profile